kowala-tech/kcoin/README.md

 ## Contact us

-Feel free to email us at support@kowala.tech.
+Feel free to email us at support@kowala.tech or talk to us on [Gitter](https://gitter.im/kowala-tech/kUSD).